Bring back youth walkability.

-While it is usually up to schools (or motivated parents and PTAs) to host an event, we always hold a big Walk to School Day bash in partnership with a school every year, in our homebase of Miami-Dade County.
+While it is usually up to schools (or motivated parents and PTAs) to host Walk to School Day events, WalkSafe holds a yearly school perimeter walk in partnership with Miami-Dade County Public Schools every year.

-In addition to holding a Walk to School Day event, art teachers in Florida schools are invited to join in the festivities with WalkSafe's Art Contest, giving kids a creative outlet to express their ideas, and a chance to win prizes if chosen as winners.
+In addition to holding a Walk to School Day event, teachers in all Florida schools are invited to join in the festivities with WalkSafe's Art Contest, giving kids a creative outlet to express their ideas, and a chance to win prizes if chosen as winners.

 Sponsors of the Art Contest have included Nike's Back Your Block, Miami HEAT, UM Athletics, Rack Room Shoes, Foot Locker, Famous Footwear, and Ross.